-A Proposals - The Board of Directors recommends a vote FOR all the nominees listed and FOR Proposals 2, 3 and 4.
-1. To elect the following seven (7) persons directors to serve on the Company's Board of Directors and hold office until their respective successors are duly elected and qualified: + O1 - Lee-Lean Shu, Chairman of the Board, Por Withhold O2 - Jack A. Bradley, Partner, David For Withhold O3 - E. Thomas Hart, Non-executive For Withhold Chairman of the Board, OuickLogic GSI Technology, Inc. O4 - Haydn Hsieh, Chairman and Chief O5 - Ruey L. Lu, President; O6 - Arthur O. Whipple, President, ABBY Y USA Software, Inc. 07 - Robert Yau, Vice President, Engineering, GSI Technology, Inc. 2.
-To ratify the appointment of BDO USA, LLP as the independent registered public accounting firm for the Company for the fiscal year ending March 31, 2020.
-3. To approve the compensation of the executive officers named in the Summary Compensation Table, as disclosed in the proxy statement for the annual meeting.
-4. To transact such other business as may properly come before the meeting or any adjournment or postponement of the meeting.
-WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING IN PERSON, YOU ARE URGED TO SIGN AND PROMPTLY MAIL THIS PROXY IN THE RETURN ENVELOPE SO THAT YOUR STOCK MAY BE REPRESS AT THE MEETING.
-B Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below Please sign exactly as name(s) appears hereon.
+↑ Proposals - The Board of Directors recommends a vote FOR all the nomine es listed and FOR Pr oposals 2, 3 and 4.
+To elect the following seven (7) persons directors to serve on the successors are duly elected and qualified: + OI - Lee-Lean Shu, Chairman of the Board, President and Chief Executive Officer, GSI Technology, Inc. 2 - Jack A. Bradley, Partner, David Powell Financial Services For Withhold 03 - Elizabeth Cholawsky, Chief For Withhold Executive Officer of HG Insights Inc. 04 - Haydn Hsieh, Chairman and Chief Strategy Officer, Wistron NeWeb Corp.
+5 - Ruey L. Lu, President; EMPIA Technology 06 - Arthur O. Whipple, Former President of ABBYY USA Software, Inc. 07 - Robert Yau, Vice President, Engineering, GSI Technology, Inc. To ratify the appointment of BDO USA, LLP as the independent registered public accounting firm for the Company for the fiscal year ending March 31, 2021.
+To transact such other business as may properly come before the fiscal 2020 compensati (non-binding) resolution regarding the ion of the executive officers named in ation Table included in the proxy lal meeting.
+Abstain meeting or any adjournment or postponement of the meeting.
+WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING, YOU ARE UR THE MEETING.
+GED TO SIGN AND PROMPTLY MAII L THIS PROXY IN THE RET URN ENVELOPE SO THAT YOUR STOCK MAY BE REPRESENTED A ıΤ B Authorized Signatures - This section must be co mpleted for your vote to b e counted. - Date a nd Sign Below Please sign exactly as name(s) appears hereon.
 Joint owners should each sign.
-When signing as attorney, executor, administrator, corporate officer, trustee. guardian, or custodian, please give e full title.
+When signing as attorn ey, executor, administrato r, corporate officer, trustee. guardian, or custodian, please give full title.
 Date (mm/dd/yyyy) - Please print date below.
-Signature 1 - Please keep signature within the box.
-Signature 2 - Please keep signature within the box.
-C.
+Signature 1 - Please keep sig gnature within the box.
+Signature 2 - Please keep signature within the box ζ. / /